 |Title:||Head Baseball Coach|

-Head Coach Ross Natoli, who in 2013 will coach his 28th season
+Head Coach Ross Natoli, who is in his 29th season at Catholic

-at Catholic University, has built the Cardinals into one of the
+University, has built the Cardinals into one of the most respected

-past 14 years and last season picked up his 500th career win on
+and last season picked up his 500th career win on April 7.
+He

 The 2012 Cards won 24 games, including 11 within the Landmark Conference, and qualified for their fifth consecutive conference tournament.
 CUA once again ranked near the top of the conference in fielding percentage, sitting at No. 2 (.955).